onhernandes/front-challenges/README.md

 1. Draw a animated 404 page - [folder](https://github.com/devmath/front-challenges/tree/master/animated-404)
 1. Draw a mobile menu icon with CSS - [folder](https://github.com/devmath/front-challenges/tree/master/mobile-menu)
 1. Draw a menu bar like the Facebook - [folder](https://github.com/devmath/front-challenges/tree/master/facebook-menubar)

+## Working like a machine
+Learn how to use some king of CSS pre-processor like SASS/SCSS(I love this), LESS, Stylus or whatever.

+1. Build your own website dividing each section on a different pre-processor file.
+Like 'header.scss', 'about.scss', and join everything in a file - [folder](https://github.com/devmath/front-challenges/tree/master/your-own-website)